-Sending a new language to the
+Sending a new language or updates to the

-Caver's Multi-Lingual Dictionary
+UIS Caver's Multi-lingual Dictionary

-First, some definitions we use in the Dictionary:
+Some definitions we use in the Dictionary:

 Concept